Distances

 - Eton and Windsor 125.1

 It would be a shame if you walked through Royal Windsor without stopping.
 Aside from a supply of hotels and eateries, there is much to see.
-After Buckingham Palace, Windsor is the Queen's most frequented palace and, practially speaking, is her home.
 The castle towers over the town.
 But spare a thought for Eton, a stone's throw away on the other side of the river.
-Walk a half mile along the High Street and you will arrive at Eton College which has educated 20 former British Prime Ministers, including the current incumbent, Boris Johnson.
+Walk a half mile along the High Street and you will arrive at Eton College which has educated 20 former British Prime Ministers.
 The school is a collection of buildings on public roads.
 Don't be surprised to see boys crossing the road in their tailcoats.

 - Datchet 127.2